owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

 ## Introduction

-For my tool, goMarkableStream, my objective was to capture gesture positions from the tablet's screen and relay them to the browser to trigger local actions.
+To add a new functionality to my tool, [goMarkableStream](https://github.com/owulveryck/goMarkableStream), I needed to capture gesture positions from the tablet's screen and relay them to the browser to trigger local actions.
 For example, a swipe left could activate a specific function in the browser.

 My approach involved capturing gestures from the device and then communicating them to the browser with a message stating: "this gesture has been made."